 - You can afford to pay more.
 Most states have a minimum requirement for auto insurance.
 If you choose to have your limits higher than the minimum, you’ll probably have a more expensive premium.

 - You live in a high-income city/town.
 The damages could be costly if you happen to be in an accident that involves expensive cars.
-Buying more insurance ensures that your provider will pay for more of the damages than you.
+Upping your limits ensures that your provider will pay for more of the damages than you.

 - You have a new car.
 You may want both comprehensive and collision coverage if you’ve recently purchased a new vehicle.
 In fact, banks require full coverage until you pay off your loan.
-Having these will add more of a cost to your insurance, but they’ll protect your likely expensive new asset.
+Adding these coverages and maintaining higher limits costs more, but they’ll protect your expensive new asset.

 Having lower limits is a riskier choice.
 This is because you assume a lot more financial responsibility.
 For example, you could find yourself in an accident that causes damage to your car, or bodily harm to passengers.
 A lower amount of insurance in this situation means you’d pay at least a chunk of any wages lost, repairs, injuries, and more.